What are tax credits and why do they matter?

 4. Energy Efficiency Tax Credits — Save on Home Improvements

-The Inflation Reduction Act expanded tax credits for energy-efficient home improvements through 2032.
+The Inflation Reduction Act has extended energy efficiency tax credits for home improvements through 2032.

 🏠 Residential Clean Energy Credit (25C)

-- Solar water heaters: 30% credit, no maximum
+- Solar Water Heaters: 30% credit, no limit

-- Battery storage: 30% credit (3 kWh minimum capacity)
+- Battery Storage: 30% credit (minimum 3 kWh capacity)

 💨 Energy Efficient Home Improvement Credit (25D)